This article was scientifically reviewed by Jessica Bucher

 Your DNA is processed into what's known as raw data, which you can plug into one of many tools for a more thorough explanation of what your genes are trying to tell you.

-Genealogy and health DNA tests go into far more detail than your standard paternity tests because they’re seeking out the information held within your DNA strands, whereas paternity tests are looking for commonality.
+Genealogy and health DNA tests go into far more detail than your standard paternity tests because they’re seeking out the information held within specific addresses of your genetic information, whereas paternity tests are looking for commonality.